National Population Commission: History

 The National Population Commission (NPC) is a Nigerian government agency established by Section 140 (1) of the 1979 Constitution of the Federal Republic of Nigeria.
 However, it was suspended on 31 December 1983, following a military takeover of the democratically elected government of Nigeria.
-The commission was reestablished by the National Population Commission Decree No. 23 of 1989, which is now known as the National Population Act, CAP – No_67, Law of the Federal Government of Nigeria (LFN) 2004.
+The commission was re-established by the National Population Commission Decree No. 23 of 1989, which is now known as the National Population Act, CAP – No_67, Law of the Federal Government of Nigeria (LFN) 2004.
 The 1999 Constitution of the Federal Republic of Nigeria (as amended), under section 153 (i) (j) and part of (i) (j) of the third Schedule to the Constitution, and Births, Deaths, etc. (Compulsory Registration) Act, CAP B9, LFN 2004.

 The Commission has the statutory powers to collect, analyse and disseminate population and demographic data in the country.
-It is also mandated to undertake demographic sample surveys, compile, collate and publish migration and civil registration statistics as well as monitor the country’s population policy.
+It is also mandated to undertake demographic sample surveys, compile, collate and publish migration and civil registration statistics as well as monitor the country's population policy.

 Prior to 1979, the Commission was known as the National Census Board, and conducted the 1973 Census.
 It was headed by Justice Adetokunbo Ademola.
 It was a temporal body which was later transformed into the National Population Bureau.
 In 1981, President Shehu Shagari inaugurated Alhaji Abdulrahman Okene, as chairman of the commission, alongside 19 members representing each state of the federation.

 When General Muhammadu Buhari overthrew the Shagari presidency on 31 December 1983, the constitution was suspended and the commission was dissolved.
 The commission reverted to the status of a Bureau, and was headed by a civil servant on the rank of director.

 In 1988, Alhaji Shehu Musa, Makaman Nupe was appointed by General Ibrahim Badamosi Babangida, as chairman of the commission alongside six members.
 The commission was legalized with Decree No 43 of 1989.
 This commission conducted the 1991 census.

 Empowered by the 1999 Constitution, in October 2001, the Olusegun Obasanjo administration inaugurated Chief Samu’ila Danko Makama as chairman of the Commission alongside 37 members representing each state in Nigeria and the FCT.

 In June 2012 Chief Eze Festus Odimegwu was inaugurated as chairman of the commission alongside 37 members, one each from the 36 states of Nigeria, and one representing the Federal Capital Territory.
 Odimegwu resigned in October 2013.
 In February 2014, Eze Duruiheoma, SAN was appointed Chairman of the commission.

 On 15 October 2020, the Senate of Nigeria confirmed the appointment of Nasir Isa Kwarra as the chairman and eleven commissioners for the Commission.